-13.1 You may place your membership on hold for a minimum of one month and a maximum of three months over the course of the 12 month membership.
-Requests to place your membership on hold must be made in writing to firstname.lastname@example.org with a minimum of two weeks notice.
+13.1 Premium members may place their membership on hold (suspension) for a minimum of one month and a maximum of three months.
+Requests to place your membership on hold must be made in writing to email@example.com with a minimum of two weeks’ notice.

 13.2 You will not be able to access any online content or attend sessions with your nutritionist while your membership is on hold.